TeamOpenwrt/temba/README.md

 # Temba

+what is it: is a tool to build openwrt firmware

-One liner definition: erb templates on config files per device (some files are shared) evaluated from inherited yaml files with two interfaces: rake and rubyonrails form.
+how it works: erb templates on config files per device (some files are shared) evaluated from inherited yaml files with two interfaces: rake and rubyonrails form.

 Buildsystem to generate custom Openwrt-Firmware files for different nodes in a community network.